|

 at Hacienda Chichen Bird Refuge and in our Maya Jungle Reserved where

-visitors and birders enjoy this beautiful tiny hummingbird.
+visitors and birders enjoy this beautiful hummingbird. (left

 Ruby-throated hummingbird, Archilochus colubris, (Dzunum in